 Supplies, Ingredients, and Tips

-- Make sure all of your utensil are clean.
+- Make sure all of your utensils are clean.

 - Avoid using metal containers as they can react with the kombucha

-- Use water that is free of chlorine and flouride (most city tap water contain those chemical so use bottled if necessary)
+- Use water that is free of chlorine and fluoride (most city tap water contain those chemical so use bottled if necessary)